 IPC.md, REALMS.md, SCAFFOLDING.md.

 ⚠️ Read §4.5 and §8.3 before assuming anything about authz enforcement.
-The per-command authz check is currently commented out in the framework (
+The per-command authz check is re-armed but gated in the framework (

 1. Mental model¶